slavaim/MacOSX-VFS-redirector/README.md

 ```
 #if !defined(MAC_OS_X_VERSION_10_11) || MAC_OS_X_VERSION_MIN_REQUIRED <= MAC_OS_X_VERSION_10_11
 ```
 is used to choose the target OS version during compilation.
-If the condition is evaluated as true a kext will support Yosemite (10.10) and Mac OS X El Capitan (10.11), else a kext for Sierra (10.12) is being built.
+If the condition is evaluated as true a kext will support Yosemite (10.10) and El Capitan (10.11), else a kext for Sierra (10.12) is being built.

 ##Filter loading